spitfirex86/TBScroll/README.md

 - Minimal CPU and memory usage
 - No external libraries, dependencies etc. required

+### Usage
+Download and run TBScrl32.exe.
+The program starts silently and creates a system tray icon.
+To open the settings menu, right-click the icon.

 ### Known bugs
 - Glitchy behavior in games/programs using raw mouse input